Our rating(4.4/5)

 In the app, you enter an amount or pick products or services from your items library.
 Tap “charge” and the customer can add a tip (if switched on) on your mobile device screen, then insert or tap their card on the reader.
 A receipt can be emailed, texted or printed (if a Bluetooth printer is connected) after each transaction.

-Customers enter their PIN on the touchscreen of the phone or tablet, which is referred to as ‘PIN on COTS’ (PIN on commercial off-the-shelf devices), sometimes called ‘PIN on glass’.
+Customers enter their PIN on the touchscreen of the phone or tablet.
+In technical terms, this is called ‘PIN on COTS’ (PIN on commercial off-the-shelf devices), sometimes referred to as ‘PIN on glass’.
 That’s because Square Reader has no PIN pad or display.

 Square PIN on COTS